 After an unsuccessful repair of Windows 7, Startup Repair suggests using System Restore for fixing your computer.
 If Startup Repair was your first step in fixing Windows 7 problems, I suggest you click Cancel here and try other recovery tools first.

 If you've tried all other tools already, click Restore button.
-Please remember that this System Restore operation cannot be undone - you will not lose your documents, e-mails, pictures, videos and other personal data, but some programs might be removed during the operation.
+Please remember that this System Restore operation cannot be undone - while you will not lose your documents, e-mails, pictures, videos and other personal data, some programs might be removed during the operation.
 Read this tutorial about System Restore for detailed instructions.

 After clicking Cancel, Microsoft asks to send some information about the problem to their servers to help creating solutions for such situations.
 This will not send your personal information to Microsoft, just data about your computer configuration and problems not repaired.

 If you are really concerned about your privacy, click Don't Send.
 If you would like to help Microsoft a bit, click Send information about this problem (recommended).

 Step 1.1 (optional) - use Command Prompt for fixing disk errors and restoring missing system files

 If you do not have the correct Windows installation/System Repair media, but you still need to check for and fix errors on disks, click Command Prompt in the list.